2026–27 Budget Cycle: Where Are We Now?

 LCFF Cost of Living Adjustment

-Education Budget Highlights — January Proposal
+Education Budget Highlights — May Revision vs. January

 Program Description Amount